siggisv/remotemo/docs/API_design.md

   - If set to `nullptr` then the font-bitmap texture will be loaded from the following file and set as being owned by this object (meaning the destructor will be in charge of destroying it):
-    - Font-bitmap path: `"res/img/font_bitmap.png"`
+    - Font-bitmap file path: `"res/img/font_bitmap.png"` (which will be converted to `"res\\img\\font_bitmap.png"` on operating systems that have `\` as a path separator).
-      (or `"res\img\font_bitmap.png"` depending on the operating system).
       ```C++
       remoTemo::Config& remoTemo::Config::font_bitmap_file_path(
               const std::string& file_path);
       ```

-      When changing this setting, you could use the constant `remoTemo::path_separator` (which is set to `'\'` or `'/'` depending on the operating system) for the path separator when creating the path, if you care about it being cross-platform.

-      > **Note** If this setting is set to a string starting with the path
-      > separator (or a drive letter, if on Windows.
-E.g. "D:") then the path
-      > is an absolute path.
+      When changing this setting, you should use `'/'` as a path separator since it's more portable (it will be converted to the preferred one of the operating system for you).

+      > **Note**
+      > See note above in background setting regarding paths being relative
-      >
+      > or absolute.
-      > Otherwise the path is relative to your executable program file.

   - If NOT set to `nullptr` then 'font-bitmap' must point to an `SDL_Texture` containing the desired font-bitmap image.